Gaius Trebonius: Assassin of Caesar and Liberator

-Caesar appointed Trebonius as consul on 1 October 45 BC.
-But his consulship ended up in being more of a mockery, with him being dismissed and Caesar's another subordinate, being appointed as consul, who would later have an untimely death, before the expiry of his tenure.
-With Trebonius actively continuing to plot against him.
+Caesar appointed Trebonius as consul on 1 October 45 BC, with Trebonius actively continuing to plot against him.
 According to Cicero, Trebonius preferred the liberty of the Roman people over his friendship for Caesar.
-In early 44 BC, he dared to protest to Caesar for Caesar's refusal to stand when the members of the Senate came to inform him of the honors the Senate had conferred upon him; Caesar apparently simply stared back at him arrogantly without making a comment.
+In early 44 BC, he dared to protest to Caesar for his refusal to stand when the members of the Senate came to inform him of the honors the Senate had conferred upon him; Caesar apparently simply stared back at him without making a comment.

-On March 15, 44 BC, the day marked for the Dictator's assassination, Trebonius was the person who distracted Mark Antony into a conversation, kept him outside the Theatre of Pompey while Caesar was being stabbed.
-Having been nominated by Caesar for the post of proconsul for Asia, he immediately left for the province during 44 BC.
+On March 15, 44 BC, the day marked for the assassination of Caesar, Trebonius was the person who distracted Mark Antony by pulling him aside for a conversation, to keep him outside the Theatre of Pompey while Caesar was being attacked.
+Having been nominated by Caesar for the position of proconsul for Asia, he immediately left for the province during 44 BC.
 While there, he raised money and troops for Brutus and Cassius.
 He also helped Cassius on his way to Syria later in the year.
 Later, he attempted to fast-track Publius Cornelius Dolabella in his passage through Asia by providing whatever supplies he needed, as well as refusing to open cities for Dolabella.
 However, Dolabella took Smyrna in Asia Minor, where he captured Trebonius in the process.
 In January 43 BC, Dolabella put Trebonius on trial for treason before proceeding to torture him and then behead him.